 The day after a Hindu funeral, the ashes are scattered over a sacred body of water or a place of importance to the deceased.
 People used to go to the Ganga river(which considers the purest form of water) for the same but now due to lack of time everyone can not follow the custom.

 Majorly around the globe black is the funeral color but in Hindu Dharma, it has considered inappropriate.
 Instead, funeral etiquette says that all the mourners, both male, and female, should dress in moderately covered white clothes.
 White color is known as the color of peace and respect and wearing a modest white dress also counts as showing respect.
 Mostly, head covering is not required but some Hindus follow that custom.

 Traditionally, the Hindu mourning period ranges from 4 to 15 days.
 Auspicious last days of funerals are Chotha, Chattha, Nom, Tervi, or Chaudvi according to different castes.
 Throughout their respective times of funerals, families may display a picture of their lost loved one, adorned with a garland of flowers or sandalwood, somewhere in their house.
 All the visitors supposed to come and show their respects and sympathy are also welcome during this period.

 On the last day of grieving, there is a function held, followed by a Pooja and feast for all the dears and nears.
-Everyone invited is obliged to visit and take prasad.
-On the last day, some sweet dishes are made as a sign of ending the mourning period.
-If the deceased is considerably old and was in pain for much time, their moksha is celebrated pretty nicely as they might not have any regrets and have lived fully.
+Everyone obliged to visit and take prasad.
+On the last day, some sweet dishes has made as a sign of ending the mourning period.
+If the deceased is considerably old and was in pain for much time, their moksha will celebrate pretty nicely as they might not have any regrets and have lived fully.